SSWConsulting/SSW.Rules.Content/rules/awesome-documentation/rule.md

 * Alternative solutions considered.
 For example
   * We chose to use a code-centric solution over a low code solution because we did not want to be locked into a specific vendor.
   * We chose to use Angular over React because the developers on the project were more familiar with Angular.
-  * We chose to use Azure over On-premises so we could avoid procurement of costly servers.
+  * We chose to use Azure over on-premises so we could avoid procurement of costly servers.

 **6. docs\Definition-of-Done** - Ensures that your team [maintains a high level of quality with a Definition of Done](/done-do-you-go-beyond-done-and-follow-a-definition-of-done)